In this lesson you will learn how to install the Connectware directly onto your Linux or Mac host system.

 installation in an automated mode without the need of user interaction.

-To use this way of deploying the Connectware the user credentials have to be
+To use this way of deploying the Connectware the license key has to be

 supplied using the